KailaniBailey/IBM-Data-Science-Professional-Certificate/01. What is Data Science?/Week 1: Defining Data Science and What Data Scientists Do/README.md

 # Defining Data Science and What Data Scientists Do

 ## Defining Data Science
+- Lesson Overview: Defining Data Science
 - Video: What is Data Science?
 - Fundamentals of Data Science
 - The Many Paths to Data Science
 - Data Science: The Sexiest Job in the 21st Century
-- Defining Data Science
+- **Practice Quiz: The Sexiest Job in the 21st Century**
 - Advice for New Data Scientists
+- Lesson Summary: Defining Data Science
+- **Practice Quiz: Defining Data Science**
+- Glossary: Defining Data Science
 - **Graded Quiz: Defining Data Science**

 ## What Do Data Scientists Do?
+- (Reading) Lesson Overview: What Do Data Scientists Do?
-- A Day in the Life of a Data Scientist
+- (Video) A Day in the Life of a Data Scientist
-- Data Science Skills and Big Data
+- (Video) Data Science Skills & Big Data
-- Working on Different File Formats
+- (Video) Understanding Different Types of File Formats
-- Data Science Topics and Algorithms
+- (Video) Data Science Topics and Algorithms
 - Discussion Prompt: Introduce Yourself
-- Reading: What Makes Someone a Data Scientist?
+- (Assignment) What Makes Someone a Data Scientist?
+- (Video) Lesson Summary: What Do Data Scientists Do?
+- **Practice Quiz: What Makes Someone a Data Scientist?**
+- (Assignment) Glossary: What Do Data Scientists Do?
 - **Graded Quiz: What Data Scientists Do**
+- (Reading) Summary: What Do Data Scientists Do?